-Directory Publishing
+Directory Systems

-Our main Directory Systems product offering is the ADS(NG)/Family of Products.
-These products provide comprehensive support for yellow page and white page directory sales and publishing operations, as well as for Internet directories and catalogs, including fully integrated electronic commerce capabilities.
-These systems support large directory publishing operations that employ a local sales force numbering thousands of representatives, serve customer bases of hundreds of thousands of businesses and publish hundreds of different directories each year.
-The directory line of products comprises a series of modules, including:
+Our main Directory Systems product offering is the ADS (NG) family of products.
+These products provide comprehensive support for yellow page and white page directory sales and publishing operations, as well as for Internet directories and catalogs.
+These systems support large directory publishing operations that employ a local sales force numbering thousands of representatives, serve customer bases of hundreds of millions of businesses and publish thousands of different directories each year.
+The directory line of products comprises a series of pre-integrated modules, including:

 - Sales -- addresses all aspects of managing sales to advertisers, including preparation and management of the overall sales campaign, which encompasses selecting the advertisers to be targeted, allocating the advertisers to various sales channels (such as field sales or telemarketing sales), assigning the advertisers to sales representatives, tracking advertising sales results and calculating sales commissions.
 These modules also provide automated support for the advertising sales representative, including laptop-based applications for use by members of the sales force in the field. - Publishing -- supports the process of entering, proofing and extracting the telephone listing and advertising information that is to be published in the customer's yellow page or white page directory or electronic Internet directory.
 These modules encompass contract processing, service order processing, listing information management and directory extract in preparation for the actual production of the directory. - Marketing and Information Analysis -- includes corporate data warehousing techniques, online analytical processing and data mining capabilities, oriented to the specific marketing needs of the directory publisher.
-For example, these modules can be used to identify changed patterns of advertisement buying behavior in certain groups of customers, or to perform "what if" analyses on marketing policy parameters.
-These modules are also used by management to analyze the directory market and customer behavior, assisting in the planning of corporate strategy and marketing tactics. - Prepress -- manages the production of advertisements that are to be published in a directory and also supports the fully automated pagination of yellow page and white page directories, including the generation of the final typesetting file so that printed copies of the documents can be produced. - Customer Service -- permits online support for handling customer inquiries and resolving customer complaints, including online correction of advertising data and billing adjustments. - Financial Management -- specifically designed for the directory publisher's billing, accounts receivable and collections functions.
+For example, these modules can be used to identify changed patterns of 22 advertisement buying behavior in certain groups of customers, or to perform "what if" analyses on marketing policy parameters.
+These modules are also used by management to analyze the directory market and customer behavior, assisting in the planning of corporate strategy and marketing tactics.

+- Production and Delivery -- manages the production of advertisements that are to be published in a directory and also supports the fully automated pagination of yellow page and white page directories, including the generation of the final typesetting file so that printed copies of the documents can be produced.
+Our product and delivery services also support online Internet directories. - Customer Service -- permits online support for handling customer inquiries and resolving customer complaints, including online correction of advertising data and billing adjustments. - Financial Management -- specifically designed for the directory publisher's billing, accounts receivable and collections functions.